shaneoh10/coffee-box-ms1/README.md

 ### Deployment

 The Coffee Box website was deployed on GitHub using the following setup:
+1. To set up the initial repository I used the [Code Institute Template.](https://github.com/Code-Institute-Org/gitpod-full-template) I clicked on "use this template" and entered coffee-box-ms1 as the repository name and set it to public.
+2. In the new coffee box repository I clicked on the GitPod button to open the project up as a new GitPod workspace.
-1. Throughout the project I saved all my code to Git by typing `git add .` into the terminal.
+3. Throughout the project I saved all my code to Git by typing `git add .` into the terminal in the GitPod workspace.
-2. To commit the code to git I used the command  `git commit -m "add comment here" -a `
+4. To commit the code to git I used the command  `git commit -m "add comment here" -a `
-3. Using Git I then used the command `git push` to push all the committed code to my GitHub repository at [https://github.com/shaneoh10/coffee-box-ms1](https://github.com/shaneoh10/coffee-box-ms1)
+5. Using Git I then used the command `git push` to push all the committed code to my GitHub repository at [https://github.com/shaneoh10/coffee-box-ms1](https://github.com/shaneoh10/coffee-box-ms1)
-4. Opened the settings tab in the repository.s
+6. Opened the settings tab in the repository.
-5. Scrolled down to "Github Pages" section in settings.
+7. Scrolled down to "Github Pages" section in settings.
-6. Selected "main" branch and "root" folder and pressed "Save" to deploy project to GitHub pages.
+8. Selected "main" branch and "root" folder and pressed "Save" to deploy project to GitHub pages.
 Website is now live.
-7. Clicked on the new link provided to view the live website. [https://shaneoh10.github.io/coffee-box-ms1/](https://shaneoh10.github.io/coffee-box-ms1/)
+9. Clicked on the new link provided to view the live website. [https://shaneoh10.github.io/coffee-box-ms1/](https://shaneoh10.github.io/coffee-box-ms1/)
-8. The live website is automatically updated every time a new commit is pushed to the project repository.
+10. The live website is automatically updated every time a new commit is pushed to the project repository.

 The project can be downloaded as a .zip file by clicking on the "Code" button in the project repository and then clicking "Download ZIP".